danielletyler/spotimy-music/README.md

 # spotimy-music

-> A web application for tracking todo lists.
+> A web application for viewing Spotify music and user data.

 ### Screenshots